PrairieLearn/PrairieLearn/doc/installingNative.md

 npm run lint-python -s
 ```

+* If you want to use the in-browser file editor while running natively, set `config.filesRoot` in `PrairieLearn/lib/config.js` to a convenient, existing directory.
+Temporary files will be saved there.

 * Create the file `PrairieLearn/config.json` with the path of your local course repository (edit the path as needed):

 ```json